Where Lower Back Pain Begins

 - Stem Cells for Disc Degeneration

 Why choose Northwest Orthopaedic Specialists?

 Working exclusively with the back, neck, and spine, our surgeons integrate all aspects of specialized care by collectively combining their knowledge, experience, and expertise as the foundation of our Spine Center at Northwest Orthopaedic Specialists.

-Our three board-certified orthopedic surgeons, Dr. Powers, Dr. Shuster, and Dr. Tohmeh, are fellowship-trained in spine surgery and have dedicated their practices to this specialized field of study.
+Our three board-certified orthopedic surgeons, Dr. Powers, Dr. Shuster, and Dr. Tomov, are fellowship-trained in spine surgery and have dedicated their practices to this specialized field of study.
 With their commitment to continued education through attending courses, lecturing, writing, and actively learning the newest procedures and techniques, our three surgeons are the most highly skilled back, neck, and spine surgeons in the area.

-With the focus of providing our patients a seamless movement across a continuum of back, neck, and spinal care, our surgeons are accompanied by two pain management specialists and an anesthesiologist.
+With the focus of providing our patients with a seamless movement across a continuum of back, neck, and spinal care, our surgeons are accompanied by two pain management specialists and an anesthesiologist.